-7.8 Escort Safety Craft
+5.8 Escort Safety Craft

-In race distances of 3,000 meters or more, each swimmer may have an individual escort safety craft accompanying them throughout the race.
+- 5.8.1 In race distances of 3,000 meters or more, each swimmer may have an individual escort safety craft accompanying them throughout the race. - 5.8.2 Escort safety shall contain a race official and the minimum crew required to operate the escort safety craft. - 5.8.3 Recreational or non-official watercraft shall not be permitted on the course during warm up or during the race until the last swimmer has been removed from the course. - 5.8.4 Coaching and the giving of instructions by a swimmer's coach or representative from an escort safety craft, feeding platforms, pier, dock, jetty or shoreline is permitted. - 5.8.5 No whistles or air horns may be used by coaches.

-- 7.8.1 Escort safety craft shall maintain a constant position to the side of their swimmer and shall manoeuvre so as to avoid obstructing, impeding, placing at risk or otherwise interfering with another swimmer. - 7.8.2 Each escort safety craft shall contain a race official and the minimum crew required to operate the escort safety craft.7.8.3 Recreational or non-official watercraft shall not be permitted on the course during warm-up or during the race until the last swimmer has been removed from the course. - 7.8.4 Coaching and the giving of instructions by a swimmer's coach or representative from an escort safety craft, feeding platforms, pier, dock, jetty or shoreline is permitted.
-No whistles or air horns may be used by coaches. - 7.8.5 Prior to the event start all individual escort safety craft must be stationed so as to avoid interference with any competitor which should be roughly 200 meters from the race starting line. - 7.8.6 When moving into position alongside their designated swimmer the individual escort craft shall manoeuvre outside the field of swimmers so as not to interfere with or injure competitors. - 7.8.7 Individual Escort Safety Craft shall not be permitted within the finish chute.
+- 5.8.6 Prior to the event start all individual escort safety craft must be stationed so as to avoid interference with any competitor which should be roughly 200 meters from the race starting line. - 5.8.7 When moving into position alongside their designated swimmer the individual escort craft shall maneuver outside the field of swimmers so as not to interfere with or injure competitors. - 5.8.8 Individual Escort Safety Craft shall not be permitted within the finish chute.